 It doesn’t have to be that way.
 Working with a therapist is a great way to change this and can be the start of building your dating team.
 Group therapy is another terrific option and it offers a bigger, broader team.
 What’s particularly great about that, once you’re successful, is that you’ve then got a ready-made relationship team.

 Dating isn’t the same thing as creating your life.

 Often people date instead of or as the means to building their lives.
-Or they have a lot going on in their lives, and hold dating as a separate part.
-We can transform your approach to the ways you already use, and integrate dating into building your life.
-Or perhaps dating isn’t working because there are ways you need to grow in order to become more available to getting close to someone, and to doing the work of building a relationship.
+Or they have a lot going on in their lives and hold dating as a separate part.
+We can transform your approach to the ways you already use and integrate dating into building your life.
+Or perhaps dating isn’t working because there are ways you need to grow in order to become more available to getting close to someone and doing the work of building a relationship.